 The number of accumulated course points required for a licentiate or doctoral degree is determined by the study plans for each subject and the courses which the individual student must follow according to the individual study plan.

-The faculty board has decided that the course in research ethics must be included in all training (see more information below), as well as university educational theory for postgraduate students who teach at basic or advanced level.
-It is recommended that an introductory course to studying at postgraduate level and a course in scientific writing are included in postgraduate training.
+A course in research ethics of at least 2 higher education credits is mandatory for licentiate and doctoral degree.
+A course in university educational theory ('Academic teacher training course') is also mandatory for doctoral students who teach at basic and advanced level.
+An introductory course to studying at postgraduate level and a course in scientific writing are recommended.

 Course evaluations mainly serve two functions:

 - give the doctoral students the opportunity to present their experiences and opinions about the course in a structured manner,